David Bret

 David Bret (born 8 November 1954) is a British author of show business biographies.
 He chiefly writes on the private life of film stars and singers.

-Life

-Born in Paris, France, in 1954, Bret was adopted by an English couple and raised in Wath-on-Dearne, then in the West Riding of Yorkshire.
-He worked for several years in the retail trade, then as an administrator with the NHS, and as a singer in working men's clubs.
-He then began writing the biographies for which he is best known.
-He married Jeanne Elliss in October 1972, and has a son, Marleau, born in October 1973.
-He lives in West Yorkshire, England.

 Biographies

 Bret has written a number of biographies for several publishers.
 Many of these have focused on the private or intimate lives of entertainment celebrities.
 Lewis Jones, in the Telegraph wrote that Bret "for decades has churned out sensationalist biographies of such figures as Diana Dors, Barbra Streisand and Tallulah Bankhead."

 Clark Gable

 In Clark Gable: Tormented Star Bret deals at length with Gable's sex life and particularly his sex with other men.
 In the New York Times Sunday Book Review, Ada Calhoun wrote "How does Bret, the author of numerous celebrity biographies, know so much about Hollywood stars’ sex lives?
 Judging by this new book's convoluted wording, he really doesn't."
 She also wrote: "For all its smut, the book is painfully unsexy. ...
 And yet Bret undermines his own arguments. ...
 'Clark Gable' teems with innuendo and exclamation points, but still presents a thoroughly joyless view of old Hollywood."